emkova/casmtest/README.md

 ```
 cd casmtest-main
 ```
-If this does returns an error, try by copy and pasting the folder location instead.
+If this returns an error, try copy and pasting the folder location link instead.

 Use the Flask command or python -m flask to run the application.
 In order to do this, you need to specify to Flask where you application is, using the --app option.
 ```